 What is a mast cell tumor?

 Mast cell tumors are comprised of mast cells, which are immune cells normally involved in allergic reactions.
-They are the same cells that cause the itchy, red bump you get after a mosquito bite, or the more serious reactions that occur in people allergic to peanuts or shellfish.
+They are the same cells that cause the itchy, red bump you get after a mosquito bite or the more serious reactions that occur in people allergic to peanuts or shellfish.
 Mast cells contain granules packed with chemicals including histamine.
-Release of chemicals from granules leads to the allergic reactions.
+The release of chemicals from granules leads to allergic reactions.
 Mast cell tumors occur most frequently in the skin, but other sites include the liver, spleen, gastrointestinal tract and bone marrow.

 Mast cell tumors vary in appearance.
 Some may look like raised bumps within, or just below the surface of, the skin.
 Others appear as red, ulcerated, bleeding, bruised, and/or swollen growths.
 Some tumors appear and remain the same size for months or years, while others show a rapid growth pattern over days or weeks.
 They can also increase and decrease in size over time.
 Tumors can be irritating and dogs will scratch, lick, or bite the mass and surrounding skin.
 This trauma causes the tumor cells to release the chemicals in their granules leading to a localized reaction.
 In more serious cases, the chemicals can affect the entire body, causing severe gastrointestinal bleeding and even an anaphylactic reaction, which can be fatal if untreated.

 Mast cell tumors occur more frequently in retriever breeds and brachycephalic (flat-faced) breeds (Boxers, Boston Terriers, Pugs, and Bulldogs) but any breed can be affected.